 9.1 A new Renewable Portfolio Standard applicable to all load-serving entities, including utility service, direct access providers, and municipal utilities, would be adopted.
 The goal of the standard would be to increase the percentage of the state's electricity generated from renewable energy resources, exclusive of hydroelectric resources, by at least 1% per year beginning in 2002 through 2011.
 Eligible renewable resources would be required to have a physical connection with the California grid, allowing for WSCC-wide renewable projects and the use of “tradable tags.”

-9.2 Coupling the existing public goods program with a Renewable Portfolio Standard, which targets new renewable resources, would allow California to provide the fuel diversity and environmental benefits of renewable resources in a cost effective manner.
-These two complementary programs would create the necessary “push” and “pull” to accelerate deployment of a wide variety of renewable resources with speed and certainty.
+9.2 Consistent with existing funding, the existing public goods program should be coupled with a Renewable Portfolio Standard, which targets new renewable resources, toallow California to provide the fuel diversity and environmental benefits of renewable resources in a cost effective manner.

 9.3 The California Energy Commission would facilitate the development of a system of tradable credits to implement the Renewable Portfolio Standard at least cost.
 To meet the standard, each load-serving entity would be required to demonstrate annually that it had acquired credits, either from qualified renewable energy developers or from other holders of credits, sufficient to meet the entity's pro rata share of the state's renewable resource expansion goal.